MIK2292/Lab_Sc_data_acquisition/Scripts/Linear regression/README.md

 3. look at the result

 **CAUTION**:<br>
+The error in the Linear Regression is evaluated only considering the Y error.
+X values are considered exact.
+The old version did not even considered the Y error.
+Taylor does not describe how to consider both errors.

+**CAUTION 2**:<br>
 the data in the txt file is written in exponential format, jupyter will understand it.
 If excel is not too stupid he will, too.
 There is no need to change it.